9th Apr 2026

 Recovery and Post Operative Care

+Alar base reduction recovery typically involves mild swelling and bruising around the nose during the initial recovery phase.
 Following post operative care to achieve a good recovery is important.
 You can expect some swelling and bruising and this forms part of the initial recovery phase.
 At Kensington Medical we provide a comprehensive post operative pack to ensure you feel confident before the surgery.
-This may include information such as avoiding certain foods, keeping the surgical area clean, what you can and can't do, how to sleep.
+This may include information such as avoiding certain foods, keeping the surgical area clean, what you can and can’t do, how to sleep.
+Most patients can return to normal activities within a week after the procedure, and most report no pain by the end of the first week as any bruising and swelling have either subsided or reduced substantially.
+You should avoid activities that could potentially impact the nose during the first few weeks to prevent complications and ensure prompt healing.
 Generally you can expect to resume your normal activities within a couple of weeks.

 Potential Risks and Complications